With more and more businesses focusing on making decisions by understanding their data, the usage of Google Spreadsheets has increased enormously.

 For example, say I’m tracking the engagement of my company’s Facebook posts on this Google Sheets, and I want to find out how many posts have engaged users more than 1.

-Luckily, there’s a simple Google Sheets Formula to help you out.
+Here’s the Google Sheets Formula to help you out.

 You can also use this same formula to build date ranges.
 Say you want to build a report consisting of data from the last 3 days.